robin-mueller/auto-apms-guide/src/concept/fundamentals.md

 ---
 order: 0
 ---
-# Fundamental Workflow
+# Fundamentals

+Before starting with the tutorials you should make yourself familiar with the fundamental concepts.
+This page outlines the most important definitions and design decisions you need to know about.

+## Behavior Definition

+- extensible by design
+- categories
+- resource registering and required information

+## Task-Level Control

-Users of AutoAPMS immensely benefit from adopting a unique system architecture and flexible concepts for developing robotic applications.
-We advocate the following design for real-time systems:
+Users of AutoAPMS benefit from adopting a unique system architecture and flexible abstractions for developing robotic applications.
+We design the task-level control layer for robotic systems as follows:

 ![AutoAPMS System Architecture](./system-architecture.gif)

 AutoAPMS's behavior engine applies the client-server model.
 It's necessary that the system provides robotic skills/capabilities offering certain functions for achieving user-defined goals.
 We distinguish between AutoAPMS's behavior domain and the application specific user domain.
 It's common practice to use [ROS 2 nodes](https://docs.ros.org/en/humble/Concepts/Basic/About-Nodes.html) to implement skills within the user domain.
 These nodes typically incorporate [ROS 2 interfaces](https://docs.ros.org/en/humble/Concepts/Basic/About-Interfaces.html) which allows other entities to query the respective functionality.
 We utilize [behavior trees](./behavior-trees.md) to create clients based on the underlying interfaces and orchestrate missions.

+## Development Workflow

 When developing robotic applications according to the presented system architecture, the user should stick to this fundamental workflow: